KnuttPipeline/KnuttPipeline.github.io/KnuttReads2Bins/readclass.md

 The SSU workflow uses the configured version of the *SILVA SSSU NR 99* database to build a **BBMap and SINA** index for analysis.
 This can be executed with the `SSURefData` rule.
 The files use around 5.5GB disk space.

 The filtering and classification of the reads can be run with the `SSU` rule.
 A report can be generated with the `SSUReport`rule.
-The Krona report (`SSUKrona`) also contains information on the database, this makes the report quite large and a little bit slugish during use.

 #### Output files
 {: .no_toc }